Useful Tips to Buying Pacifiers

 Check for pacifier recalls.

 This is a rare thing to happen in the case of pacifiers, but it may be recalled for health issues.

-So it is advisable to know any flaws, especially when it may pose dangers such as choking hazards.
+So it is advisable to know any flaws, especially when they may pose dangers such as choking hazards.

 Keep in mind that breastfeeding should not be forgotten.

-Pacifiers are an excellent choice only on the baby’s first year.
+Pacifiers are an excellent choice only in the baby’s first year.

 Disclosure: I received no monetary compensation for this post.